What did you learn in school?

 Did you learn about Facebook algorithms?
 The power of a good SEM campaign?
 Actually… Were you even taught what SEM stands for?
 How about the various psychology studies that can be leveraged to drive growth?

-Careers in digital marketing, content marketing and digital analytics are quickly growing, but universities are failing to produce graduates with the skills required to make it in today’s marketing industry.
+Careers in digital marketing, content marketing, and digital analytics are quickly growing, because no matter what the industry (whether you’re a SaaS brand, an e-commerce store, or a law firm), there’s no denying that digital marketing can help with lead generation.
+But universities are failing.
 I’ve had far too many conversations with agency owners, startup founders and executives on the lack of digital training new graduates are receiving while in school.

 There is a massive gap between the skills marketing students are graduating with and the skills sought after in the marketplace.